RackConnect 1.0 post-upgrade FAQ

-- When you are scripting or automating any post-server build server configuration tasks, you can query the API to learn when RackConnect automation has completed configuring your server, so that any tasks you wish to perform don’t conflict with the automation being performed by RackConnect.
+- When you are scripting or automating any post-server build configuration tasks, you can query the API to learn when RackConnect automation has finished configuring your server, so that any tasks you want to perform don’t conflict with the automation being performed by RackConnect.

 - When you want to determine the specific actions the automation will take against one of your cloud servers, you can view the status of each automation feature for a specific cloud server.

 Full documenation about the RackConnect API is located in the RackConnect v2.0 API article.

 Who do I contact if I have additional questions?